joser27/simple-socket-game-client/README.md

 - **react**: A JavaScript library for building user interfaces.
 - **react-dom**: A package that provides DOM-specific methods for React.
 - **socket.io-client**: A library for connecting to a Socket.IO server from the client side.
+- **phaser**: A fast, free, and fun open-source framework for Canvas and WebGL powered browser games.

 ### **3. Configuration**